gadoseb/Streamlit-BandGap-App/README.md

 5. Generate the Tauc Plot and select the range for the linear fit.
 6. The band gap energy is calculated and displayed on the screen.
 7. Export the results as CSV or TXT files.
+8. Use the literature search feature to find related publications and compare the calculated band gap with values from the literature.

 ## File Formats